 - Cover: Double Ice Fabric: a special fabric that feels cool to the touch; made up of 40% “cool yarn” and 60% polyester

-- Core filling is made with LOFT-X FOAM: a hybrid foam that combines memory foam and latex foam to contour to your spine and neck (100% polyurethane)
+- Core filling is made with LOFT-X FOAM: a hybrid foam that combines memory foam and latex foam to contour to the spine and neck (100% polyurethane)

-- Dual mesh side panels for continuous airflow throughout your sleep
+- Dual mesh side panels for continuous airflow throughout one’s sleep

 - Only available in Queen and King size

-- Cover is removable and machine washable and dryer friendly
+- The cover is removable and machine washable and dryer friendly

-- 2-year warranty and 100 night trial (from the time you receive the pillow)
+- 2-year warranty and 100 night trial (from the time a customer receives his or her pillow)

 - Price: $95 (Queen)

-- You want something designed by a medical expert.
-The SpineAlign pillow is officially called Dr. Loth’s SpineAlign pillow because it was created by a chiropractor, Dr. Jason Loth, who has more than 17 years of experience in the field.
-He designed the pillow with many features to help you find your ideal neutral spinal alignment.
+- Those who support an expert-backed design.
+The official name of the pillow is Dr. Loth’s SpineAlign pillow because it was created by a sports chiropractor, Dr. Jason Loth, who has more than 17 years of experience in the field.
+His design focuses on complementing a sleeper’s neutral head and spinal alignment, with the addition of customizable features.

-- You want to adjust your pillow.
-Each compartment/chamber within the pillow has a zipper that allows you to add or remove as much of the foam/fiber filling as you’d like.
-If you are a back sleeper you’ll want to adjust the middle section and side sleepers will want to adjust the edges (or both if you sleep in both positions).
+- Sleepers who like personalization.
+Virtually every chamber within the pillow has a zipper that allows sleepers to add or remove as much of the foam/fiber filling as desired.
+Back sleepers will need to adjust the middle section, side sleepers will want to adjust the edges.

-- You sleep hot.
-Bear’s pillow is made to breathe and keep you cool at night.
-It offers ventilated LOFT-X foam and Double Ice Fabric on the cover that feels cool to the touch when you put your face on it.
+- Hot sleepers.
+Bear’s pillow is designed to breathe and offer sleepers cooling comfort all night.
+It features ventilated LOFT-X foam for airflow promotion and innovative Double Ice Fabric on the cover that feels essentially cold to touch or rest the face against.

-- You want a pillow that is easy to care for.
-To keep the pillow clean all you need to do is wash and dry the cover (and spot clean the foam is necessary).
-The foam won’t lose its shape or go flat, so there is no need to throw it in the dryer to fluff it.
+- Those who prefer a pillow that’s easy to care for.
+To keep the pillow clean all sleepers need to do is wash and dry the cover, spot cleaning the foam is necessary.
+The foam won’t lose its shape or go flat, therefore it’s not recommended to fluff it in the dryer.

-- You sleep on your back or your side.
-Based on my experience with these pillows, they are both great for back and side sleepers.
-Their foam fillings provide a good amount of structure and support but their loft isn’t too high.
-Stomach sleepers may need something a little less firm.
+- Back and side sleepers.
+Based on my personal experience with these pillows, I believe they are both appropriate and good matches for back and side sleepers.
+Their foam fillings provide a sufficient amount of structure and support but their loft isn’t too high.
+Stomach sleepers, in particular, will something flatter and plusher.